 Is Mailchimp still worth the hype in 2026?
 That’s what many marketers are asking as prices keep climbing and rivals like Klaviyo, Brevo, and MailerLite step up their game.
 Mailchimp’s top-tier pricing — hitting $815/month for 50k contacts — makes some wonder if its AI-powered automations and all-in-one CRM still justify the cost.
-This mailchimp review pricing features 2026 breakdown will help you decide whether it’s still the real deal for your business or time to switch.
+This mailchimp review pricing features 2026 breakdown will help you decide whether it still fits your business or whether it is time to switch.

 If you’re running email campaigns for an online store, agency, or growing brand, this is for you.